We discuss the evolution of sustainability reporting.

 Connectivity between financial reporting and sustainability reporting is a key priority as investors and other stakeholders do not want to hear mixed messages.
 Management commentary is likely to be the key bridge between financial and sustainability reporting.
 Within the financial statements, there are quite a few linkages between two types of reporting, such as goodwill impairment tests, environment provisions, segmental reporting, and useful economic life assumptions.
 For example, if the energy transition plan has been accelerated, this needs to be reflected in new assumptions when measuring the decommissioning liability or assessing the remaining useful lives of assets.

 During the dot.com boom, over 20 years ago, I recall what sounded like a futuristic vision that mass marketing would one day be replaced by ‘one-to-one’ marketing because companies would have so much information about individual customers.
-Fast forward to today and personalized marketing is a reality.
+Fast forward to today and personalised marketing is a reality: for example, Tesco’s Clubcard offers vary depending on individual transaction patterns.